Sally Hawkins: 2010s

 In 2013, Hawkins starred opposite Cate Blanchett and was directed by Woody Allen for the second time in the critically acclaimed film Blue Jasmine, a role for which she received her first Academy Award nomination for Best Supporting Actress, as well as nods for the BAFTA, the Golden Globe and other accolades.
-The same year she starred in All Is Bright alongside Paul Giamatti and Paul Rudd, and had a small appearance as a receptionist in the Richard Ayoade film The Double.
-In 2014, she appeared in Godzilla as Dr Vivienne Graham, a scientist assisting Dr Ishiro Serizawa, played by Ken Watanabe.
+The same year she starred in All Is Bright, alongside Paul Giamatti and Paul Rudd, and appeared as a receptionist in the Richard Ayoade film The Double.
+In 2014, she appeared in Godzilla, as Dr Vivienne Graham, a scientist assisting Dr Ishiro Serizawa, played by Ken Watanabe.
 Godzilla received positive reviews and grossed over $529 million to become Hawkins's most seen film to that point.
-She reprised the role in 2019's Godzilla: King of the Monsters, which grossed $177 million in its opening weekend and subsequently became one of the highest-grossing films of 2019.
+She reprised the role in 2019's Godzilla: King of the Monsters, which grossed $177 million in its opening weekend and subsequently earned $386 million worldwide, making it one of the highest-grossing films of 2019.
 She also co-starred with John Hawkes and Michael Cera in the Charlie Kaufman television pilot How and Why, which was not picked up.
 Hawkins portrayed the mother of Asa Butterfield's character in the drama film X+Y, which premiered at the 2014 Toronto International Film Festival.

-In November 2014, she portrayed Mrs Brown in the critically acclaimed Paddington.
+In November 2014, Hawkins portrayed Mrs Brown in the critically acclaimed film Paddington.
 The film is based on the children's books by Michael Bond where Paddington, an anthropomorphic bear who migrates from the jungles of Peru to the streets of London, is adopted by the Brown family.
 Hawkins reprised her role as Mrs Brown for the sequel, Paddington 2 (2017), which also received acclaim.

-In 2017 she appeared in the Guillermo del Toro film The Shape of Water, as Elisa Esposito, a mute woman who falls in love with a captured humanoid amphibian creature.
+In 2017, she appeared in the Guillermo del Toro film The Shape of Water, as Elisa Esposito, a mute woman who falls in love with a captured humanoid amphibian creature.
 She received widespread acclaim for her performance.
 Matthew Norman of London Evening Standard called it a career defining performance.
-Mark Kermode of The Guardian called her "sublime," Mihir Fadnavis of Firstpost called it a "winning performance," while Ann Horaday writing for The Washington Post stated that "Sally Hawkins delivers a beautiful performance".
-Hawkins earned nominations for the Academy Award, Golden Globe Award, BAFTA Award and SAG Award for Best Actress.
+Mark Kermode of The Guardian called her "sublime", Mihir Fadnavis of Firstpost called it a "winning performance", while Ann Horaday writing for The Washington Post stated that "Sally Hawkins delivers a beautiful performance".
+Hawkins earned nominations for the Academy Award, Golden Globe, BAFTA, and SAG Award for Best Actress.
 The film itself won Best Picture at the 90th Academy Awards.

+2020s

+In 2022, she starred in The Lost King, a dramatisation of the story of Philippa Langley, the woman who initiated the search to find King Richard III's remains under a car park in Leicester.

-In 2023, Hawkins is to star in Wonka, a film which serves as a prequel to the Roald Dahl novel Charlie and the Chocolate Factory, exploring Willy Wonka's origins.
+In 2023, Hawkins appeared in Wonka, a film which serves as a prequel to the Roald Dahl novel Charlie and the Chocolate Factory, exploring Willy Wonka's origins.

+In 2025, Hawkins appeared in Bring Her Back, an Australian supernatural horror film directed by Danny and Michael Philippou.